Skip to main content

 info = pipeline.run(fb_ads.with_resources("ads"), write_disposition="merge")

-In example above we enforce the root key propagation with fb_ads.root_key = True.
-This ensures that correct data is propagated on initial replace load so the future merge load can be executed.
+In the example above, we enforce the root key propagation with fb_ads.root_key = True.
+This ensures that the correct data is propagated on the initial replace load so the future merge load can be executed.
 You can achieve the same in the decorator @dlt.source(root_key=True).

 scd2 strategy

 dlt can create Slowly Changing Dimension Type 2 (SCD2) destination tables for dimension tables that change in the source.
-The resource is expected to provide a full extract of the source table each run.
+By default, the resource is expected to provide a full extract of the source table each run, but incremental extracts are also possible.
 A row hash is stored in _dlt_id and used as surrogate key to identify source records that have been inserted, updated, or deleted.
 A NULL value is used by default to indicate an active record, but it's possible to use a configurable high timestamp (e.g. 9999-12-31 00:00:00.000000) instead.

 Example: scd2 merge strategy